Queens Park Rangers F.C.: Yo-yo club (2010s)

-Rebuilding Phase (2020s)
+Rebuilding phase (2020s)

-The club continued to build on its development of young talent, with a focus on producing more homegrown players and challenged for promotion in each of Warburton's three seasons in charge however failed to make the play-offs in any of these seasons.
+The club continued to build on its development of young talent, with a focus on producing more homegrown players and challenged for promotion in each of Mark Warburton's three seasons in charge.
+However, they failed to make the play-offs in any of these seasons.
 Warburton's contract was not renewed after the 2021–22 season in which a disappointing end to the season saw Rangers drop out of the play-offs where they had spent the majority of the season and finishing 11th..

 Ahead of the 2022–23 season, former Aston Villa assistant manager and Rangers first-team coach Michael Beale was appointed as manager on a three-year deal on 1 June 2022.
 A fortnight after pledging his loyalty to the club Beale was approached by Scottish club Rangers who appointed him manager in November 2022.
 On 11 December 2022, former Blackpool manager and Aston Villa assistant Neil Critchley was named QPR manager after signing a 3 1/2-year deal.
 However, after a dismal run of form and dropping to 20th in the EFL Championship, Neil Critchley was sacked after just 46 days in charge, leaving with the lowest win percentage of any manager in their history, winning one match from twelve.
 He was replaced by former player Gareth Ainsworth, signing from Wycombe Wanderers.

+The Nourry Era 2024–

 After a poor start to the 2023–24 season, Gareth Ainsworth was sacked with the club in 23rd place in the Championship, before being replaced by Martí Cifuentes.
 Despite spending much of the season in the relegation zone Cifuentes turned the teams fortunes around guiding them to Championship survival with a 4–0 home win over promotion contenders Leeds United.
 In April 2025, Cifuentes was placed on Gardening Leave and Kevin Betsy and Xavi Calm took charge of the final game of the season.
 Cifuentes parted way with the club in June 2025 and was replaced by Julien Stéphan.